A Merrie English Christmas Dinner - 1911

 - one pound of finely chopped beef suet and

-- one cup of grape juice.
+- One cup of grape juice.

-In addition to the plum pudding, mince pie is also in evidence on the Christmas table, not the large family pie, such as we serve here, but individual ones, for there is a theory that everyone must eat twelve mince pies between Christmas and the New Year if they would have luck during the succeeding twelve months, and if the pies were made as large as we are accustomed to seeing them the luck would probably belong to the family physician, rather than to the eater of the Pastry.
+In addition to the plum pudding, mince pie is also in evidence on the Christmas table, not the large family pie, such as we serve here, but individual ones, for there is a theory that everyone must eat twelve mince pies between Christmas and the New Year if they would have luck during the succeeding twelve months, and if the pies were made as large as we are accustomed to seeing them the luck would probably belong to the family physician, rather than to the eater of the pastry.

-It is said that the first mince pies were made by an old Lady, who had unexpected company the day after Christmas.
-She had plenty of substantial food to place’ before them but no dessert.
+It is said that the first mince pies were made by an old Lady who had unexpected company the day after Christmas.
+She had plenty of substantial food to place' before them but no dessert.

-Wine jelly is usually in evidence on the dinner table but is there more for the sake of appearance than because it is needed, for even the veriest dyspeptic breaks through his diet rules on Christmas day and boldly eats both pudding and pie, regardless of indigestion which may follow.
+Wine jelly is usually in evidence on the dinner table, but is there more for the sake of appearance than because it is needed, for even the veriest dyspeptic breaks through his diet rules on Christmas day and boldly eats both pudding and pie, regardless of indigestion which may follow.

-The nuts are, of course, roasted on the bars of an open grate, occasionally turned to allow all sides to cook evenly, and are eaten while hot.
-Snapdragon is a thoroughly English institution and consists of placing raisins on a platter, pouring over them a little alcohol in some form, setting fire to it and then having the different members of the family pick the raisins from the dish while the flames are still burning.
-This is always done in the darkness, and the burning alcohol casts weird shadows over the room and the faces of those around the table.
+Snapdragon is a thoroughly English institution and consists of placing raisins on a platter, pouring over them a little alcohol in some form, setting fire to it, and then having the different members of the family pick the raisins from the dish while the flames are still burning.

 Monkman, Elizabeth, "As Christmas Dinner is Served in Merrie England," in Table Talk: The American Authority Upon Culinary Topics and Fashions of the Table, Cooperstown, NY: The Arthur H. Crist Co.
 Vol. XXVI, No. 12, December 1911:652-654